Plain English Breakdown

 - The bill only creates the commission if there is enough money available.

-- It does not specify how many members will be on the commission.
+- It does not specify how much funding will be provided for the commission.